rigoudyg/climaf/doc/howto.rst

 ..get on-line help
 -------------------

-From the Python shell, all relevant CliMAF functions and variables are auto-documented using Python features.
+If you are reading this text, you have access to the prettier form of documentation; consider going back to the front page for getting quick links and a top-level table of content.
+If this does not fit, or if you prefer digging the hard way try that : from the Python shell, all relevant CliMAF functions and variables are auto-documented using stndard Python documentation features.
 Hence, you can :

 - list these functions and variables by::